-- · Discuss the importance of being reachable, that is keeping a cell phone turned on and charged. - · Discuss having a Party Partner.
-A friend that will: be around for the whole night, be mutually responsible for each other, step in if something is happening that does not seem right, and make sure that the other gets home safely. - judgemental support to get home safely.
-Stress to your teens to never get into a car with a driver who has been using substances. - Remind your teen to always keep an eye on their drink to make sure nothing is slipped into it. - Discuss consent knowing and respecting their own boundaries as well as the boundaries of others.
+- Setting a curfew. - No after-parties in rented hotel rooms/homes. - Discuss the importance of being reachable, that is keeping a cell phone turned on and charged. - Discuss having a Party Partner.
+A friend that will: be around for the whole night, be mutually responsible for each other, step in if something is happening that does not seem right, and make sure that the other gets home safely. - Plan transportation options and offer nonjudgemental support to get home safely.
+Stress to your teens to never get into a car with a driver who has been using substances. - Remind your teen to always keep an eye on their drink to make sure nothing is slipped into it. - Discuss consent including knowing and respecting their own boundaries as well as the boundaries of others.

 ARE YOU AN ADULT HOSTING THE PARTY?
-HERE IS SOME INFORMATION:
+HERE ARE SOME FACTS FOR YOU.

-- It's not the role of the police to monitor parties on behalf of parents. - If an adult/ parent provides alcohol/drugs to those who are underage, they can be charged. - · Save a life, carry naloxone.
-If you are hosting a party make sure there is a naloxone kit on hand.
-The Good Samaritan Overdose Act - provides legal protection for those seeking help for someone else or themselves.
-Learn more at wecoss.ca (wecoss.ca/how-can-overdose-be-prevented).
+- · It's not the role of the police to monitor parties on behalf of parents. - · If an adult/ parent provides alcohol/drugs to those who are underage, they can be charged.

-Take the Parents' party pledge...
+Commit; take the Parents' party pledge...

 I promise you the unconditional option of calling me at any time for help or advice.
 That includes picking you up at any time of the day or night, with a promise not to shame or embarrass you in front of others.
-I always welcome the chance of being part of your smart and safe decisions
+I always welcome the chance of being part of your smart and safe decisions.

 You may feel like your teen is tuning you out but, the truth is, they are listening more than you think.
 In fact, parents have been shown to have an important influence when it comes to teens' use of alcohol and other drugs.
-Visit MADD's Parent Action Pack (http:// madd.ca/media/docs/parent-action-pack.pdf) for stats and info for your talk.
+Visit MADD's Parent Action Pack (http://madd.ca/media/docs/parent-action-pack.pdf) for stats and info for your talk.